cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_eosc.md

 ::::::::::::::::::::::::::::::::::::: keypoints

 - EOSC is not a new digital infrastructure.
-- EOSC will support the cultural change towards Open Science and FAIR principles in the EU countries and institutions.
+- EOSC will support the cultural change towards Open Science and FAIR principles in the European countries and institutions.
 - Individual researchers will benefits from EOSC through their existing channels (e.g. universities, research institutes, research infrastructures, associations, science clusters, etc.) that will act as intermediaries.

-- EOSC will allow for universal access to data and a new level playing field for EU researchers.
+- EOSC will allow for universal access to data and a new level playing field for European researchers.

 - EOSC Portal Catalogue & Marketplace acts as an entry point to a multitude of services and resources for researchers, such as: